Danske Bank Group financial results

 |Profit before tax

-Operating profit before impairments and provisions of £18.0m for the quarter represents a 51% increase over the same period in 2011, a result of significant improvement in both operating income and costs.
+Operating profit of £34.8m for the half year represents a 60% increase on H1 2011, with improvements in both operating income and costs.

 Commenting on the results, Chief Executive Officer Gerry Mallon said:

-The Danske Bank Group’s Interim Report for Q1 2012 is available at
+Danske Bank Group’s Interim Report – First Half 2012